geminiplanetimager/gpi_pipeline/documentation/installation/relnotes.rst

 This is a minor bugfix release for v1.1.

 * Fix typo in gpi_destripe_science_images that was causing recipes to fail.
- * Also some other minor changes: URL and zip file updates for tutorial dataset files (Millar-Blanchaer, Marchis, Perrin).
+* Also some other minor changes:

+  * URL and zip file updates for tutorial dataset files (Millar-Blanchaer, Marchis, Perrin).
-   Add 'None' mouse mode option to gpitv (Fitzgerald).
+  * Add 'None' mouse mode option to gpitv (Fitzgerald).
-   Remove obsolete persistence model file (Ingraham) Compiler should not output nonfunctional Mac OS .app bundles (Draper)
+  * Remove obsolete persistence model file (Ingraham)
+  * Compiler should not output nonfunctional Mac OS .app bundles (Draper)
+  * Improved installation documentation and gpi-pipeline script for compiled version (Perrin)